 One benefit to plastic pots is in the size options and the fact that you can re-use them, if they’re taken care of properly.

-Later on you can re-pot them into bigger pots, this saves space under your grow lights.
+Later on you can transplant seedlings to bigger pots, this saves space under your grow lights.

-Peat pots are nice because they biodegrade, usually in a season.
-They often say you can just transplant them into the garden like that, but you have to make sure the pot decomposes before the plant roots need the space otherwise your seedlings will be stressed out.
+Peat pots are nice because they also biodegrade usually within one season.
+Some people just transplant the peat pots straight into the garden like that, but you have to make sure the pot decomposes before the plant roots need the space, otherwise your seedlings will be stressed out.
 When I’ve used peat pots I tend to remove them from the pot and then toss the peat pot into the compost rather than transplanting them with it.
 You can make sure the peat pots is very wet and break it a little with your hands so you know for sure the roots can expand into the ground too.

 Peat pots can sometimes mold indoors if you don’t have air flow and you over water